seejohnrun/seejohnrun.github.io/_posts/2009-11-17-fam-fam-fam.markdown

   _edit_last: '1'
   dsq_thread_id: '379562800'
 ---
-I needed some flag icons for a project i m working on.
+I needed some flag icons for a project i'm working on.
 I wanted the icons to follow ISO-3166 as not to miss any countries.
 I found a great resource on famfamfam.com

 <a href="http://www.famfamfam.com/lab/icons/flags/">247 such icons in GIF and PNG formats</a>